MCBoy2038/Doki-Doki-Takeover-Hud/readme.txt

 Pumpsuki#4681 - Lua Notesplashes
-Jaldabo#2709 - Helped me alot with the credit script superpowers04#3887 - Literally redid most of the credit script The DDTO+ Team - Without them, this script wouldn't exist :)
+Jaldabo#2709 - Helped me alot with the credit script superpowers04#3887 - Literally redid most of the credit script Dsfan2#6218 - Helped with credit script (icon)
+OOF PRODUCTIONS#0001 - also tried to help
+The DDTO+ Team - Without them, this script wouldn't exist :)